Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in.
 (Improved by making the distance configurable.)
 - **No low speed splat**: Removes the fish collision sound when hitting objects at low speed with a Seamoth.
 - **Dead Peepers closed eyes**: Fixes the Peepers' eyes in LOD distance from being open when dead.
+- **No Geyser safe spot**: Extends the Geysers' capsule collider vertically, removing the safe spot at the bottom.
+AFAIK, this becomes a problem only outside of vanilla, for instance when using the "Geysers cook fish" or "Geysers push objects" feature in [Tweaks](https://www.nexusmods.com/subnautica/mods/x), or anything similar in other mods dealing with Geysers.
+(Undocumented but found in the code.)
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.